inmhallur/reading-list/README.md

 - https://www.principles.com/ (Principes by Ray Dalio)
 - http://a.co/8q1t7qL (Monster Loyalty: How Lady Gaga Turns Followers into Fanatics [Jackie Huba])
 - https://twitter.com/d_christiansen/status/1035966214072233984 (The Little Typer)
+- http://a.co/d/54q9yOd (How To Sell Your Way Through Life [Napoleon Hill])

 ## Resource Mining (may be time consuming)